AnyChart/docs.anychart.com/Basic_Charts/Word_Tree.md

 The default postfix is `"more"`, but you can set your own text by passing a custom string to the {api:anychart.charts.Wordtree#postfix}postfix(){api} method.
 When you pass an empty string, only the number of children is displayed.

 In the following sample, the [font size](#font) is adjusted so that some child words are hidden.
-The postfix is also customized:
+The postfix is customized:

 ```
 // set the postfix